Index Files

 Section-Level Indexes

-Within sections (subdirectories), only index.md files are recognized as section indexes:
+Within sections (subdirectories), README.md or index.md files are recognized as section indexes:

-If no index.md exists, DocBuilder generates a section index listing all documents in that section.
+If no user-provided index exists, the generation phase creates a section index listing all documents in that section.
+Generated indexes are then processed through the same transform pipeline.

 File Naming Conventions